nrheo/skybble/support.md

 ### 💭 How do I make a new cloud?

 To create a new note, go to the **menu bar** at the top of your screen.
-Then click **NEW** and choose your desired cloud shape from the list — your new note will appear on your desktop instantly.
+Then click **New** and choose your desired cloud shape from the list — your new note will appear on your desktop instantly.
 Each cloud shape offers a unique look and vibe, so pick the one that fits your style or mood.

 ---